 All this is to say, your secondary color palette should feel like the scarf (a natural extension of who you are) and not the smoking jacket/fuzzy bunny combo that’s gonna make people question everything they thought they knew about you.

 Now for the fun part!
-Since a lot of picking colors is about evoking feelings, first ask yourself what you want to accomplish with this new palette.
+(Just kidding, we've been having fun this whole time.)
+Since picking colors evokes feelings, first ask yourself what you want to accomplish with this new palette.
 Do you want a fresh look to advertise an upcoming spring sale?
 Or do you want your consumers to get all the cozy, nostalgic feels of late fall?

 We like the idea of seasonal color palettes since they’re an easy way for your brand to do something fresh and different that speaks to a particular time of year.
 You can also update every year or so, so you’re free to create with whatever color and design trends are happening at the moment.
 You can also use them when you’re doing a one-off marketing campaign and you want all the assets for the campaign to feel cohesive.